nlpaueb/edgar-crawler/README.md

 ### `EDGAR-CRAWLER` has 2 core modules:
 📥🕷️ Business Documents Crawling: Utilize the power of the `edgar_crawler.py` module to effortlessly crawl and download financial reports for every publicly-traded company within your specified years.

-🔍📑 Item Extraction: Extract and clean specific text sections such as Risk Factors or Management's Discussion & Analysis from 10-K documents (annual reports) and 8-K documents (current reports) using the `extract_items.py` module.
+🔍📑 Item Extraction: Extract and clean specific text sections such as Risk Factors or Management's Discussion & Analysis from 10-K documents (annual reports), 10-Q documents (quarterly reports) and 8-K documents (current reports) using the `extract_items.py` module.
 Get straight to the heart of the information that matters most.

 ## Who Can Benefit from `EDGAR-CRAWLER`?
 📚 Academics: Enhance your NLP research in economics & finance or business management by accessing and analyzing financial data efficiently.